This "city" never ceases to amaze me.

 And now, for dessert.
 Have you heard of BingSoo?
 This is a Korean delight made of milk “snowflakes” (tiny frozen milk flakes), concentrated milk, fresh mango, mango sauce and mochi (ice cream and sticky rice balls).
 This is a big dessert, suitable for sharing like most dishes in Bang Bang Oriental.
 It is refreshing, freezing cold and not too sweet.
 8.5/10.

 In conclusion, “Bang Bang Oriental” is the place for foodies, families, hungry friends and people who are willing to share big bowls of Asian goodness.
 This is one of the best places for Asian food all over London, and definitely worth the long journey from Central London.
-Follow us on Instagram @hungry.in.london for more reviews & food recommendations around London!
+Follow us on Instagram @curious.in.london for more reviews & food recommendations around London!